 - Attacks by unleashed dogs in public areas

-- Dog bites on private property
+- Dog bites on private or commercial property

 Ready to Fight for Your Rights?